 3. Open Freematics OBD-II Emulator GUI software and connect with the emulator

 Plug in the emulator and run FreematicsEmulator.exe to launch the GUI software.
 Click Connect button and the software will attempt to connect with the emulator.
 Once connected, the Connect button will turn into Disconnect.

 4. Plug in your OBD-II device (with OBD-II male connector) into emulator’s OBD-II female port

 Your OBD-II device should then work as if plugged in the OBD-II port of a real car.
 You can use the GUI to change the value of OBD-II PIDs, set diagnostic trouble code (DTC) and VIN.

-To start using the emulator with Freematics Emulator App, following these steps:
+To start using the emulator with Freematics App, follow these steps:

 1. Connect DC 12V power adapter to the emulator

 The emulator requires DC 12V power supply.
-The DC input socket is located beside the USB port.
+Connect the power adapter to the emulator.

 4. Plug in your OBD-II device